dgcamacho/so2021/presentation/_includes/variables-and-datatypes.md

 > .h3[Remark:] Every statement in C++ is finished with a *semicolon*.

 A name for a variable can contain any alphanumerical character plus `_` and must not begin with a number.
-Also, they can not be identical to a reserved name used by C++.
+Also, they cannot be identical to a reserved name used by C++.
 Variable names are **case sensitive**.

 ---